hotStawbi/mooncraft/README.md

   - 16 Gigabytes (16384)
   - and so on

 That should be it for set up.
 Make sure you've logged in to your Minecraft account.
+Then double click the Mooncraft_1.0 instance to launch.

 ## Shaders (Optional)